ST10067958/AgriEnergyConnect/README.txt

 - The system is pre-populated with realistic sample data to showcase core functionality.
 - All major project features have been implemented and tested as per the provided rubric.

-© 2025 – Developed for the Independent Institute of Education (IIE) POE Submission